-To restore your MPC hardware's default settings, tap Reset Preferences.
+To restore your MPC hardware's default settings, tap Reset.
 In the screen that appears, tap OK to continue or Cancel to return to the Preferences.
 In the next window, tap Save to save your current project before restoring the default settings; tap Cancel to return to the Preferences; or tap Don't Save to restore the default settings without saving your current project.

-Important: For MPC X, MPC Live, MPC Live II, MPC One, MPC Key 61, and MPC Key 37, the Preferences will appear differently in Controller Mode than in Standalone Mode.
+Important: For MPC X and MPC Live, the Preferences will appear differently in Controller Mode than in Standalone Mode.
 Some of the options described in this section may be available in only one of these modes or in a different order.
-For MPC Studio, consult the MPC Software User Guide by going to Help > MPC Help > MPC Software Manual for more information on the software preferences.